LucasDelfino92/morrowindsharp/setup.md

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **MGE XE**.
 - Click **Run** to run the executable.

+There are two sections up ahead to choose from: "vanilla" graphics, and "enhanced" graphics.
+For simplicity's sake, the enhanced graphics section includes the information present in the vanilla graphics section.

 ### Configuring MGE XE for vanilla graphics

 MGE XE consists of five tabs, all of which have plenty of configurable options.
 For this section, we will only focus on the Graphics and In-game tabs.